-The draft Permit and Licence (attached) contain recommended conditions based on the standard condition lists, measures from the Environmental Assessment Minister's modifications to measures, non-standard conditions from the existing Licence, the two public reviews, and Board staff recommendations.
+The draft Permit and Licence (attached) contain recommended conditions based on the standard condition lists, measures from the Environmental Assessment, non-standard conditions from the existing Licence, the two public reviews, and Board staff recommendations.

 6. Security

 Legislative Requirements

 The Board may require security as per section 32 of the MVLUR, which state: